-Best Things to do in San Juan Cruise Port
+Best Things to do near San Juan Cruise Port

 If you are visiting the Caribbean, your cruise vacation will be more fun and exciting if your cruise ship docked in the famous San Juan city port.

 San Juan is the capital of Puerto Rico and is located along the northern coast of this vibrant Caribbean Island.

 This strategically located Spanish Colonial city is a perfect getaway for all cruisers.
 It is an ideal spot for the history buffs, food lovers, adventurers and sun-seekers, among others.

 As a cruiser, anytime you think of a cruise vacation, one of the questions that probably comes to your mind is where to start and end your adventure.